arras-energy/gridlabd/docs/Module/Pypower/Powerplant.md

 2. `bus` objects are non-dispatchable -- the values of `Pd` and `Qd` will not be changed following the powerflow solution.
 As a result, only non-dispatchable resources should use a `bus` parent object.
-The applies particularly to wind, solar, and batteries.
+This applies particularly to wind, solar, and batteries.
 Costs are ignored for powerplants that refer directly to `bus` objects and consequently are always dispatched according to their status and power attributes.